Budibase/website/content/blog/automation/business-rules-engine.md

 Today, we’re going to see how business rules engines can improve your ability to automate tasks, lightening the load on your development team and empowering less technical colleagues to automate daily tasks within their own departments.

-We’ll even check out how you can use Budibase to build a fully functioning business rules engine - for free - with almost no custom code required.
+We’ll even check out how you can use Budibase to build a fully functioning open-source rules engine - for free - with almost no custom code required.

 First, though, let’s start with the basics.

 ## What is a business rules engine?

-A business rules engine is an application that allows you to define, store, and enforce business logic.
+A business rules engine is a software application that allows you to define, store, and execute rules within business processes.

-You can think of this as being a bit like a central *brain* for your automated workflows.
+You can think of this as being a bit like a central *brain* for your rules-based automated workflows.
+This is also sometimes referred to as a business rules management system.

 We use a business rules engine to create a centralized location to store all of the rules that govern our processes.
-These can then be used to trigger or respond to actions in external platforms and data sources.
+These can then be used to trigger or respond to actions in external platforms and data sources in real time.

 The idea is that we can define and manage our business rules in one location and then leverage them wherever we need them.

-Say for example we had logistics process that routes orders through different flows depending on their value - which is enacted in *multiple* different workflows.
+Say for example we had a logistics process that routes orders through different flows depending on their value - which is enacted in *multiple* different workflows.
 Rather than needing to code this into every related solution, a business rules engine enables us to do this just once.

 Then, if we need to make changes, we can do so in a single location as well.

 We can also use business rules engines to provide an accessible, user-friendly way to implement governing logic.

-We can provide users with a library of pre-configured automation rules that can be accessed through webhooks or API requests - thereby lowering the technical barriers to creating custom automations based on these.
+We can provide users with a library of pre-configured automation rules that can be accessed through webhooks or API requests - thereby lowering the technical barriers for business users to create custom automations based on these.

 ### How do business rules engines work